olubukolatest/Intellisense-Test/README.md

 Execution Instructions.

-1. API_1.py is for solution 1 of the task.
+1. API_1.py is for solution 1 of the task.This tool is to provide a table output which includes the following details: Name of deployments, Images of each 	deployment, Date deployment was updated.
 In other to execute this.

 	Run python3 API_1.py

 	This would give the result in "image for solution1.jpg"

-2. API_2.py is for solution2 of the task, which gives extends the tool.
+2. API_2.py is for solution2 of the task.
+Extend the tool to give the difference between two namespaces to show when some services are missing or running different image versions.
+Deploy to a second namespace and make a few changes to it so that we can see the difference in output.

+	I changed the image version for catalogue in the deployment manifest from version 0.3.5 to 0.3.4

 	Run python3 API_2.py